1. Before you begin

 Configure the device

-You need to configure the virtual device to use the same UDP parameters that you applied to the scan configuration for device discovery in the Actions console.
-Additionally, you need to tell the virtual device which local device ID to report and the Actions project ID to use for Report State events when the device state changes.
+You need to configure the virtual device to use the same UDP parameters that you applied to the scan configuration for device discovery in the Developer Console.
+Additionally, you need to tell the virtual device which local device ID to report and the Cloud-to-cloud integration's project ID to use for Report State events when the device state changes.

 Start the device